mihailtd/starter/README.md

   - Start the client application
   - Opens the urls in the browser
 - Run `devspace purge` to remove all the resources that were installed in kubernetes, except the ones installed manually.

+## TO-DO

+1. [TODO] initialize SQL is not working
+2. [TODO] use PgBouncer to handle connections to the DB
+3. [TODO] use TLS for the DB connection
+4. [TODO] define the IP in pg_hba.conf
+5. [TODO] define a better eslint config

+# Known issues and quirks

+1. Database migrations can't easily be rolled back.
+This is the case for most SQL migrations as they involve migrating the data as well as the schema.
+The solution is to create a new migration file that contains the rollback statements.